 Legislation: Australian Consumer Law section 48

 Example: A ticket seller prices its tickets at $40.
-The seller also imposes a mandatory booking fee of $3 per ticket on all customers whether they purchase over the phone, internet or in person.
+The seller also pre-selects $5 ticket insurance, and imposes a mandatory booking fee of $3 per ticket on all customers whether they purchase over the phone, internet or in person.
 A purchase also attracts 10 per cent GST.

 This could be advertised as: